What are polyps?

 Polyps often cause no symptoms and are found coincidentally during an ultrasound scan.
 However, if they do cause symptoms these could be irregular menstrual bleeding which may be unpredictable and variable in length and heaviness.
 There may be bleeding between periods or excessive heavy menstrual bleeding.
 After the menopause they may cause vaginal bleeding.

-They can often be suggested ultrasound scan but may require sonohysterography (an ultrasound scan where fluid is inserted into the uterus to give a better view of the lining of the womb) or direct visualisation during a hysteroscopy for confirmation.
+They can often be suggested by ultrasound scan but may require sonohysterography (an ultrasound scan where fluid is inserted into the uterus to give a better view of the lining of the womb) or direct visualisation during a hysteroscopy for confirmation.

 Do polyps need to be removed?